enhaohaotan/Loong-Or-Dragon/README.md

-# This is my course project from Playable Media from ITU
+# This is my course project for Playable Media from ITU

 I want to point out the possibly implicit culture approperation when people call chinese "龙", or loong, a dragon.